themetalfleece/neogma-docs/docs/md/docs/QueryRunner/Creating-Nodes.md

                 age: 38,
             }
         ],
         /* --> (optional) the identifier of the nodes for the query.
 Is needed for parsing the results.
-Default is the value of 'QueryRunner.defaultIdentifier' */
+Default is the value of 'QueryRunner.identifiers.default' */
         identifier: 'u',
     }
 );